org-tigris-jsapar/jsapar/docs/upgradingfrom.md

 * TOC
 {:toc}

+## Upgrading from version 2.1
+All the event based methods and classes have been replaced by corresponding Consumer based.
+The old methods and classes have been marked as deprecated so they still work but it is recommended to switch to the new methods.
+There should be a note in the javadoc for each deprecated method about how to switch to the new methods.

 ## Upgrading from version 2.0
 The following classes has moved to package `org.jsapar.bean` in order to make them visible externally when introducing modules:
   * org.jsapar.parse.bean.BeanMap